ROOSEVELT COUNTY RURAL TELEPHONE

-The Board of Directors or the members themselves, may, establish a different order of business, for the purpose of assuring the earlier consideration of, and action upon any item of business in advance of any other item of business.
+The Board of Directors or the members themselves, may modify or establish a different order of business, for the purpose of assuring the earlier consideration of, and action upon any item of business in advance of any other item of business.
 No business other than adjournment of the meeting to another time and place may be transacted until and unless the existence of a quorum is first established.

 Section 4.01.
 Number and General Powers.

-No person shall be eligible to become or remain a director of the Cooperative who is a close relative of an incumbent director or of any employee of the Cooperative, or is not a member of the Cooperative and receiving Cooperative service at the member’s primary residential abode.
-No person shall be eligible to become or remain a director of, or to hold any other position of trust in the Cooperative who is not at least eighteen (18) years of age, who is a current or former employee of the Cooperative, who has an interest adverse to the Cooperative, or is in any way employed by or financially interested in a competing enterprise furnishing telephone or other service in the Cooperative’s service area which could create a conflict of interest as determined by the Board of Directors .
+No person shall be eligible to become or remain a director of the Cooperative who is a close relative of an incumbent director or of any employee of the Cooperative or is not a member of the Cooperative and receiving Cooperative service at the member’s primary residential abode.
+No person shall be eligible to become or remain a director of, or to hold any other position of trust in the Cooperative who is not at least eighteen (18) years of age, who is a current or former employee of the Cooperative, who has an interest adverse to the Cooperative, or is in any way employed by or financially interested in a competing enterprise furnishing telephone or other communication services in the Cooperative’s service area which could create a conflict of interest as determined by the Board of Directors.
 Upon establishment of the fact that a nominee for director lacks eligibility under this Section or as may be provided elsewhere in these Bylaws it shall be the duty of the chairman presiding at the meeting at which such nominee would otherwise be voted upon to disqualify such nominee.
-Upon the establishment of the fact that any person being considered for, or already holding a directorship or other position of trust in the Cooperative lacks eligibility under this Section, it shall be the duty of the Board of Directors to withhold such position from such person, or to cause him to be removed therefrom.
+Upon the establishment of the fact that any person being considered for, or already holding a directorship or other position of trust in the Cooperative lacks eligibility under this Section, it shall be the duty of the Board of Directors to withhold such position from such person, or to cause him/her to be removed therefrom.

 Section 4.03.
 Election.